Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 C – ROGIE FALLS – The falls are a series of waterfalls on the Black Water River.
 The walk towards the falls from the car park takes about 10 minutes and the path itself is beautiful with huge trees from each side.
 The suspension bridge was closed during our visit, but there were still nice views of the falls from the main path.
 During the summer months, you might see wild salmon leaping upstream.
 We loved the snowfall we had during our visit, check out our video below.

-The path to Rogie Falls, Scotland, Black and white - Scotland Road Trip Itinerary
+The path to Rogie Falls, Scotland, Black and white on a Scotland Road Trip Itinerary

 The path to Rogie Falls © The Luxury Travelers © The Luxury Travelers

-The path to Rogie Falls, Scotland - Scotland Road Trip Itinerary
+The path to Rogie Falls, Scotland on a Scotland Road Trip Itinerary

 The path to Rogie Falls © The Luxury Travelers © The Luxury Travelers

-Rogie Falls, Scotland - Scotland Road Trip Itinerary
+Rogie Falls, Scotland on a Scotland Road Trip Itinerary

 Rogie Falls © The Luxury Travelers

-Black Water Falls, Scotland - Scotland Road Trip Itinerary
+Black Water Falls, Scotland on a Scotland Road Trip Itinerary

 Black Water Falls © The Luxury Travelers